FAQs – Nursing Home Abuse Law

 If the facility engaged in fraud, duress or told you that you had to sign the agreement as a condition to admission to the Colorado nursing home or medical facility, this may also be a basis for voiding the agreement.

-If you have any questions about an agreement you signed or that has been provided to you, we strongly recommend that you contact an attorney.
+If you have any questions about an agreement you signed or that has been provided to you, our nursing home lawyers strongly recommend that you contact an attorney at Reinan Law.
 We would be happy to discuss these issues with you.

 The first thing a nursing home lawyer needs to do, at or around the time of the initial consultation, is review the medical records.
 If the lawyer believes there is a basis for a claim, the medical records will need to be reviewed by experts, including doctors and nurses.
 If the experts determine that there is a professional basis for a claim or claims, then the attorney drafts and files the lawsuit in the form of a Complaint and Jury Demand.
 The Complaint is then personally served on the defendants.
 The defendants have 20 to 30 days to file an answer to the Complaint.